dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 ## Leg 90: Dho Tarap to Danigar

-The trail out of Dho Tarap was a very easy hike along along a well maintained trail.
+The trail out of Dho Tarap was a very easy hike along a well maintained trail.
 As we approached the pass the trail became less well defined but the terrain above the treeline was open and easy to traverse.
 Past the pass it got easier with a more well defined trail.

 </div>